Office of the Provost

 Tenure Review: Timeline and Process

-Feb.
-15
+February 15

-• Faculty Affairs notifies candidate and chair.
+• Faculty Affairs notifies candidate and chair

-• Includes standards, checklist and template for external letter deadline of Sept.
-15 for submission of dossier to Faculty Affairs (see Faculty Handbook excerpt 1 below).
+• deadline of September 15 for submission of complete dossier by department to dean via Faculty Affairs (see Faculty Handbook excerpt 1 below)

 March 15

-3. brief explanation of qualifications;
+3. brief explanation of qualifications

 April 1

-• Faculty Affairs notifies chairs of approved external evaluators Department sends requests to external evaluators (see Handbook excerpt 2 below).
+• Department sends requests to external evaluators (see Handbook excerpt 2 below)

 Late Spring/early Summer

-• Tenure candidate submits materials to department.
+• Tenure candidate submits materials to department (May 1 recommended)

 Summer